Assembly rules

-Community assembly rules are a set of controversial rules in ecology, first proposed by Jared Diamond.
+Community assembly rules are a framework in ecology used to test and explain the often predictable occurrence of species within specific biological communities, first proposed by Jared Diamond.

 Rules

 The rules were developed after more than a decade of research into the avian assemblages on islands near New Guinea.
 The rules assert that competition is responsible for determining the patterns of assemblage composition.

 Rule 1: Forbidden species combinations

 The first rule is "forbidden species combinations".
 Diamond's hypothesis was that competition, not random immigration, was the main force structuring the species composition of islands.

 So for example, the Bismarck black myzomela (Myzomela pammelaena) excludes the black sunbird (Nectarinia sericea).
 The Bismarck black myzomela lives on 23 of the 41 surveyed islands in the Bismarck Archipelago, but not on any of the 14 islands inhabited by the black sunbird.
 The two birds are about the same size, and both use their curved bills to sip nectar; Diamond argued that competition affects their distribution.